liferay/liferay-docs/discover/commerce/articles/08-customer-portal/00-customer-portal-intro.markdown

 # Customer Portal [](id=customer-portal)

-The Beryl Customer Portal is a sample store that models a B2B scenario in which each buyer is provided with an account through which to conduct transactions.
-Beryl can be used simply as a sandbox to gain familiarity with @commerce@, but it can also give you a head start on setting up a fully functional store.
+The Beryl Customer Portal is a sample store that models a B2B scenario where each buyer has an account to conduct transactions.
+You can use Beryl as a sandbox to gain familiarity with @commerce@, but it's also a head start on setting up a fully functional store.

-Beryl gives you a working portal with an account management system, a sample catalog, and working pages for checkout, order processing and managing shipments.
-Other features, such as payment methods, shipping methods, and taxes, still need to be set up manually.
+Beryl gives you a working portal with an account management system, a sample catalog, and working pages for checkout, order processing, and managing shipments.
+Other features, such as payment methods, shipping methods, and taxes, must still be set up manually.

 ## Setting up Beryl [](id=setting-up-beryl)

 To use Beryl, you must create your store site via a site initializer.
 Follow these steps:

 1. Go to *Control Panel* &rarr; *Sites* &rarr; *Sites*.